Service Yoga Resources

 Service yoga is a yoga approach that acknowledges the psychosomatic effects of stress and trauma on the individual and the global community, and allows that knowledge to inform sharing yoga practice as a community service.

 Create QuanYin Institute’s approach to extending Service Yoga to local community member in need grew from the traditional yoga philosophy concept of Seva.
 It is a sanskrit term that means to lift up.
+Seva can be interpreted as the built-in community service oriented mindset that is part of any authentic yoga practice.

 To learn more about this growing field, review data-driven information, and learn best practices explore the following resources.